 The popholes from the hen house into the cold scratching area and the free-range areas must be evenly distributed and available in sufficient number.

 KAT Organic Production+

 The KAT requirements are based on the provisions of the EU Regulation on Organic Production.

 The animals can use the entire henhouse space at any time.
 At least one third of the hen house area must be available as a scratching area and must be covered with sufficient litter materials (straw, wood shavings or other natural materials).
 The hen house must be equipped with the necessary drinking and feeding facilities, nests and perches.

 The maximum stocking density for organic production is six hens per square metre of usable space.
 At least one third of the usable area must be designed as a scratching area.
 All henhouses, including cold scratching areas, are partitioned with herd dividers so that a group size of 3,000 animals is not exceeded.

 For KAT-approved organic production, an obligatory requirement is the provision of a cold scratching area of at least 50% of the interior area of the hen house as used by the birds.

 The total length of perches must be measured so that all animals can sit on them at the same time.
 A minimum perch length of 18cm per bird is prescribed.
-The perches must be designed to prevent any injuries to the ball of the foot or the claws.
+The perches must be designed to prevent any injuries to the foot pads or the claws.
 At least 50% of the perches are placed at different heights.